alecclyde/gowitness-plus/README.md

 The frontend files are ignored from version control, so running the above steps before `go build` ensures `web/dist` exists for Go's embed directives.

+## Running as root

+Chrome refuses to start as the `root` user unless the `--no-sandbox` flag is provided. `gowitness` automatically sets this flag when running with UID 0.
+If Chrome still fails to launch, run the tool as a normal user instead.

+When not running as root, ensure the screenshot and database paths are writable.
+The program now attempts a small write in the screenshot directory during startup and will error if permissions are insufficient.